 - Remarketing with Google Analytics and similar tools to advertise online including the Google Adwords tracking cookie.
 This means we will continue to show ads to you across the internet, specifically on the Google Display Network (GDN).

 We, and our third-party vendors, including Google and AdRoll, use first-party cookies (such as the Google Analytics and AdRoll cookie) and third-party cookies (such as the DoubleClick cookie) together to:

-- Inform, optimise, and serve ads based on your past visits to our website; and
+- Inform, optimise, and serve ads to you on relevant websites on the GDN and elsewhere, based on your past visits to our website; and

 - Find out how ad impressions, ad services, and your interactions with these ad impressions and ad services are related to visits to our site.